 This technology keeps the heat out in summer and the cold out in winter, resulting in savings on your energy bill.
-It also blocks a significant amount of harmful UV rays that cause fading of wooden flooring and furniture as well as fabric.
+It also blocks a significant amount of harmful UV rays that cause fading of wooden flooring and furniture, and fabric.

-While you cannot completely avoid the use of artificial lighting, use LED lights that mimic natural daylight.
+While you cannot completely avoid using artificial lighting, use LED lights that mimic natural daylight.
 When it is bedtime, though, make sure all the lights are off so that you can get better sleep.